thelibertyfoundation/website/index.md

 title: Liberty Foundation
 ---

-**The _Liberty Foundation_ supports artists who work on the internet by helping them develop their practice into an independent, sustainable business.**
+**The _Liberty Foundation_ supports artists who work on the internet by giving them the tools they need to grow their practice into an independent, sustainable business.**

+The foundation will begin by offering a number of fellowship awards, where we'll provide extensive coaching and support to allow artists to focus on their work, and grow it into a sustainable business.

-We will open applications for our first fellowship program later this year.
-Successful applicants will each receive a $60,000 cost of living grant and comprehensive health insurance for the year.
+Our fellows will receive a $60,000 cost of living grant and support for health insurance costs for a year.

-In addition, successful applicants will receive extensive business development support, specifically geared towards developing an independent business as an artist.
-Classes authored and taught by industry.
-Classes, talks, materials will be made freely available online, allowing anyone to self-teach themselves the course.
+We will also publish everything we produce, and make it freely available in our online library.
+Our goal is to give as many artists as possible the resources they need to build an independent career.

 We will be prioritizing awarding our fellowships to a diverse and representative group of artists, working in contemporary fields such as film, podcasts and audio storytelling, comics, music, video games, and tabletop & board games.